arcxp-ce-support/Fusion-Training-User-Stories/README.md

 - /components/layouts/basic.jsx

 ## What's next?
 Your next task is to create a new feature.
-Switch to branch `fusion-04` to see the completed code for the next step.
+Switch to branch `fusion-04` to see the completed code for the this branch's user story.

 If you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.

 If you are starting this training from the fourth user story (task Fusion-04), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-03 instead.

-## New Task: User Story 04
+## Task: User Story 03
 As a user, I would like to be able to add a feature to my page.

 ## Guide